s390guy/simh_tests/README.md

 ## simH 360 Tests

-    hello   A stand-alone program sending a Hello World message to the console.
+    hello      A stand-alone program sending a Hello World message to the console. crd2consl  Read a card from the IPL stream and send it to the console.

 ## Directory Content